baconeta/ludum-dare-template/README.md

 # ludum-dare-template

-A template prject used primarily for ludum dare gamejams.
+A template project used primarily for ludum dare gamejams.

 Contains a few preset up functionality and systems, including: